Taking out a car loan can be a bit of a tightrope act: depending on your financial stability, the loan can make or break your credit report.

 Know When to Refinance

-Worst of all, every late payment is incrementally affecting your credit score.
+Every late payment is incrementally affecting your payment history and credit score.
 If you’re stuck in this common situation it might be time to refinance your car loan.

 There are several practical reasons to refinance an auto loan, but two major ones include: